mitbailey/win_app/README.md

 This repository is an example of how to compile and run a program for both Windows and Linux.
 It can be used as a template for beginning a C/C++ project for compilation in Windows.
 It currently requires the use of Mingw-64w to compile.

 ## Prerequisites
+__For Windows, Mingw-w64 is required to compile and / or run the program.__

-Steps 3 and 4 under the 'Prerequisites' section of the following document, which are also listed below:
+To install Mingw-w64, follow steps 3 and 4 under the 'Prerequisites' section of the following document, which are also listed below:
 https://code.visualstudio.com/docs/cpp/config-mingw

 1. Proceed to https://www.msys2.org/.